 2. Advertise Fairly

-Landlords should ensure that all advertisements for apartments or homes are free from any discriminatory language or images.
+State law in California dictates that landlords should ensure all advertisements for apartments or homes are free from any discriminatory language or images.
 This includes all online postings and printed materials.

 3. Treat All Prospective Tenants Equally

-Landlords should ensure that all prospective tenants are treated equally and fairly, regardless of their race, color, religion, sex, national origin, familial status, or disability.
+California landlords should ensure that all prospective tenants are treated equally and fairly according to federal law, regardless of their race, color, religion, sex, national origin, familial status, or disability.

 4. Maintain Equal Access

-Landlords should provide equal opportunity to all tenants, including those with disabilities.
-This includes providing reasonable accommodation for tenants with disabilities, such as accessible parking or reasonable modifications to your property for those with mobility issues.
-You are also not allowed to charge a pet deposit for a service animal that a disabled person rentinf from you may require.
+Landlords should provide equal opportunity and appropriate resources to all tenants, including those with disabilities.
+This includes providing reasonable accommodations for tenants with disabilities, such as accessible parking or housing accommodations to your property for those with mobility issues.
+You are also not allowed to charge a pet deposit for a service animal that a disabled person renting from you may require.

 5. Follow Fair Screening Practices

-Use the same criteria to screen all tenants and should not discriminate against any tenants based on their race, color, religion, sex, national origin, familial status, or disability.
+Use the same criteria to screen all tenants and do not commit discrimination against any tenants based on their race, color, religion, sex, national origin, familial status, or disability.

 6. Comply with State and Local Laws

-Be aware of any state and local laws that may impose additional requirements or provide additional protections for tenants.
+Be aware of any state and local fair housing laws that may impose additional requirements or provide additional protections for tenants.

 7. Keep Records

-You should keep records of all tenant applications and communications to ensure they are complying with the Fair Housing Act.
+You should keep records of all tenant applications and communications to ensure they are complying with California fair housing laws.

 Bottom Line

-Landlords must take steps to ensure their rental policies comply with the Fair Housing Act.
-It is also essential that you become familiar with landlord-tenant laws in your local area.
-Knowing your local laws can help you protect yourself from potential legal issues.
+Landlords in California must take steps to ensure their rental policies comply with the Fair Housing Act.
+It is also essential that you become familiar with landlord-tenant laws in your local area, and be ready to provide reasonable accommodations to potential tenants who may need them.
+Knowing your local laws can help you protect yourself from potential complaint issues regarding discrimination.

 We know this can feel overwhelming.
-That’s why Action Properties is here to help.
+That’s why Action Properties is here to help with our services.
 We are well-versed in California landlord-tenant laws and can make owning a rental unit easier than ever.
 Contact us today to learn more about our property management services!

 This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.